 Requiring renters insurance from tenants is something that’s typically overlooked by many landlords.
 In case significant damage to the property is caused by the tenant, your landlord insurance may not be enough to cover the cost of addressing the damage.
-Compensation however, may be sought through the tenant’s liability coverage.
-Obtaining renters insurance will also give your tenant protection over their personal belongings through policies that cover losses.
+Compensation, however, may be sought through the tenant’s liability coverage.
+Obtaining renters insurance will also give your tenants protection over their personal belongings through policies that cover losses.

 Perform necessary repairs on the property immediately

 Addressing repairs in a timely manner will help save your property from more damage, helping you minimize costs.
 For example, if you repair a minor leak immediately, you’re preventing the possible spread of mold, which saves other parts of your property.
 Repairs performed in a timely manner are also an indication that you take necessary steps to protect your property, which means the tenant should do so, too.

 Remember to take photos and videos of your property before tenants move in,( included in our services), and repeat the process once they move out so you can see the potential damage to the property.
 Keep track of repair costs, collect receipts, detailed job descriptions, and records of invoices.